-The Enterprise Value Maximization Plan is an incremental executive plan designed to incent the delivery of longer-term value creation initiatives though rewarding (i) realization of increasing enterprise value and (ii) speed to emergence, to executives with broad enterprise-wide responsibilities or those whom can impact time to emergence, respectively (with certain select participants receiving both).
-With respect to the former (realization of increasing enterprise value), performance is measured by enterprise-wide cash EBITDA at the end of a one-year performance period (the fiscal year ending in June 30, 2010), and the award is in the form of a Cash payment based on a Pro Rata share of cash EBITDA improvement over approved business plan cash EBITDA.
+The Enterprise Value Maximization Plan is an incremental executive bonus plan designed to incent the delivery of longer-term value creation initiatives though rewarding (i) realization of increasing enterprise value and (ii) Time to Exit (speed to emergence), to executives with broad enterprise-wide responsibilities or those who can impact time to emergence, respectively (with certain select participants receiving both).
+Up to 35 employees are eligible to receive bonus payments under this Plan.

-With respect to the latter (speed to emergence), the performance measure is based upon enterprise value created from the benefits of a prompt exit from bankruptcy.
+With respect to the enterprise value creation component, performance is measured by enterprise-wide cash EBITDA at the end of a one-year performance period (the fiscal year ending in June 30, 2010), and the award is in the form of a Cash payment based on a pro rata share of cash EBITDA improvement over approved target business plan EBITDA.
+With respect to the Time to Exit component, the performance measure is based upon enterprise value created from the benefits of a prompt exit from bankruptcy.
 Those benefits include, among other things, (i) a shorter horizon after which senior and mid-level management will be able to devote full attention to business operations, (ii) decreased exposure to trade risk from advertisers and vendors and (iii) reduced costs of Retained Professionals.
-Subject only to the occurrence of the Effective Date, the Plan provides that the Enterprise Value Maximization Plan shall become effective without any further action by the Reorganized Debtors
+Amounts payable under the time to exit component decrease in accordance with a pre-determined formula for every month that the emergence is delayed until July 2010, at which time no payment would be due under this component of the Plan.